adjspecies/explore621/FAQ.md

 ## I changed a tag on a post in e621, will that show up here?

 Maybe.
-Once a day, we fetch information about the most recent 56,250 posts.
-Obviously, there aren't 56,250 new posts a day!
+Once a day, we fetch information about the most recent number of posts (for a while, this was 56,250, it should now be 240,000) posts.
+Obviously, there aren't that many new posts a day!
 However, when we see a post in those that we already have in our system, we update its information.
 This includes any new or removed tags.
-If the post you changed is in the most recent 56,250 posts, it will be updated the next time the refresh runs.
+If the post you changed is in the most recent batch of posts, it will be updated the next time the refresh runs.

 ## Who are you?